 On Wednesday 26th of May 1909, a gymnastics event took place at the Powell’s Tillery Institute Gymnasium.
 It was for the Abertillery individual contest for the Mr P. K. Stothert Bowl and many gold medals were to be issued.
 Mr Stothert was the landowner of the Powell’s Tillery Collieries.
 Messrs A. E. Hawkins (Captain); William Cowhig (Vice Captain) and G. Mead in order of achievements on the day won the senior gold medals.
 Mr G. Mead and Mr W. Cowhig contested the Stothert Bowl and Mr Cowhig being victorious.
 In the junior contest Masters P. Winmill; W. Edwards and A. Davies in order of achievements won the competition.
 Records were broken in both juniors and seniors contest with Junior Master A. Davies clearing the High-Jump at 4′ feet 5″ inches, which was very commendable considering he was only 14 years of age and Senior Mr G. Mead climbing to a height of 16 and a half yards.

 The International Gymnastics Tournament – Abertillery.

-On Saturday 1st May 1909 for the first time in history, the International Gymnastics Tournament was held at Powell’s Tillery Gymnasium, Abertillery.
-The contests were between England, Scotland and Wales.
+On Saturday 1st of May 1909, for the first time in history, the International Gymnastics Tournament was held at Powell’s Tillery Gymnasium, Abertillery.
+The contest was between England, Scotland and Wales.
 Mr C. V. Sederman (Wales) cleared the highest jump of the contest by clearing 5′ feet 2″ inches.
 The highest rope climb was by Mr W. Fergus (Scotland) at 18 yards.
 England won the competition easily with a score of 282 points, Scotland second with 253 and one sixth points, Wales third with 214 points.

 The Welsh Juvenile Competition.